 The key to posting on LinkedIn is quality over quantity – don't feel you need to post every day.
 However, it can be helpful to dedicate time to using the service early on in order to start building up your network.
 'What other social media are you using?’ asks Joanne.
 ‘Take ten minutes off of Instagram or Snapchat a day and direct that towards LinkedIn.
 The more you use it, the more you’ll understand and gain from it.’

 Top tip: remember to check your messages

 There’s no point networking on LinkedIn if you don’t use it as an opportunity to communicate with people.
 As you continue to grow your network through your job hunt and once you have a job, soon enough people may seek you out to connect and add you to their network.
 Make sure you don’t miss these opportunities.
 ‘You need to be checking your messages,’ advises Simon.
 ‘You might also get notifications in your email inbox but you should be regularly checking messages and responding to people.’

-Even if you’re not directly asked ‘what do you know about this company?’ at interview or in an application form, recruiters will expect you to have researched the organisation you are applying to and for this research to inform your other application and interview answers.
+You can also use LinkedIn to boost your chances of being successful, even if you don't apply through LinkedIn.
+Recruiters will expect you to have researched the organisation you are applying to and for this research to inform your other application and interview answers.
 ‘That search bar in the top left is gold dust and students don’t realise how much they can learn about a company by using that,’ explains Joanne.
 ‘Not using LinkedIn for research is a major error.
 If you put a company in that search bar, you can find people, jobs, the content companies put out, information and even groups related to the company.’

 Top tip: research by visiting employer pages